Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

   - [x] Can proceed to next phase
 - [ ] Implement game phase of Action Phase (players beat each other)
   - [x] Allow players to end action phase right away
-  - [ ] Implement the pipeline for buff handling
+  - [x] Partially implement the pipeline for buff handling
-  - [ ] Allow players to normal attack
+  - [x] Allow players to normal attack
+  - [ ] Implement elemental reaction
   - [ ] Allow players to cast skills
   - [ ] Allow players to cast elemental burst
   - [x] Can proceed to next phase